Hyperparameter Optimization as a Service on INFN Cloud: Tuning the LHCb ultra-fast simulation models with and

 Machine Learning is an important research area in High Energy Physics (HEP), with first applications dating back to the 1990s.
 Recent years have witnessed an explosion in the use of ML techniques in HEP to face the computational challenges raised by the upcoming and future runs of the Large Hadron Collider (LHC)~\cite{Albertsson:2018}.
 With an increasing number, complexity and range of applications of the ML models, HPO is becoming popular in HEP~\cite{Wulff:2022}, and specialized frameworks targeting distributed computing are being developed~\cite{Liaw:2018}.

-The reference implementation of the \hopaas service presented here has been successfully used for HEP applications and, in particular, to optimize the parameterizations for \lamarr~\cite{Anderlini:2022ofl}, a novel LHCb \emph{ultra-fast simulation} framework.
+The reference implementation of the \hopaas service presented here has been successfully used for HEP applications and, in particular, to optimize the parameterizations for \lamarr~\cite{Anderlini:2022ofl, Barbetti:2023bvi}, a novel LHCb \emph{ultra-fast simulation} framework.
 Most of the parameterizations of \lamarr rely on Generative Adversarial Networks (GANs)~\cite{Goodfellow:2014}, advanced algorithms taken from Computer Vision that were demonstrated to be able to well reproduce the distributions obtained from standard simulation techniques~\cite{Anderlini:2022ckd, Ratnikov:2023}.
 Adversarial models are particularly sensitive to the choice of the hyperparameter configuration and require intensive optimization campaigns to model accurately the target distributions.

-Several optimization studies have been orchestrated by the \hopaas service using \emph{diverse} computing instances, from scientific providers (like INFN, CERN and CINECA) and from commercial cloud provider (like GCP or AWS).
+Several optimization studies have been orchestrated by the \hopaas service using \emph{diverse} computing instances, from scientific providers (like INFN, CERN and CINECA) and from commercial cloud providers (like GCP or AWS).
 Most of the resources have been provided by the CINECA supercomputer \marconi, with a custom network configuration to enable the communication with the \hopaas server~\cite{Mariotti:2021}. \hopaas was able to coordinate dozens of optimization studies with hundreds of trials on each study from more than twenty concurrent and diverse computing nodes.
+This complex setup has allowed to outperform the previous results and obtain a set of GAN models that succeeds in parameterizing the high-level response of the LHCb experiment~\cite{Anderlini:2022ofl, Barbetti:2023bvi}.